DevikaNair90/academic-kickstart/content/home/about.md

   course = "Minor in French"
   institution = "Franklin & Marshall College"
   year = 2012

 +++

 # Biography

 Devika Nair is a recent graduate of the MS Data Analytics program within American University's Kogod School of Business.
-After completing her BS in Neuroscience at Franklin & Marshall College, she worked at Genetic Alliance, a nonprofit dedicated to advocacy on behalf of
+After completing her BS in Neuroscience at Franklin & Marshall College, she worked at Genetic Alliance, a nonprofit dedicated to advocacy on behalf of communities affected by genetic conditions.
+About a year later, she shifted into the healthcare world, working for The Advisory Board Company, first in an executive support role and later as a business analyst for the company's internal Salesforce development team.
+During the pursuit of her graduate degree, she pivoted from healthcare IT into local government, serving Arlington County's new Process & Data Analysis team.
+After a year there, she now studies applied data science through Virginia Tech's Data Science for Public Good.